hariharanviv/clonalityrarefaction/README.md

 #### Vivek Hariharan, 2024-12-17

-This R script is used to generate a rarefaction curve for sequence clonality.
+This R script is used to generate a rarefaction curve for sequence clonality based on **nucleotide** sequences.

 The idea behind this code is that sequences are first randomized, and then the number of unique sequences is counted as a function of the number of sequences sampled.
 This process is repeated 100 times (or greater, depending on the user specification) to get a mean and standard deviation for the number of unique sequences as a function of the number of sequences sampled.

 ## How to use